joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 Not every request deserves no. The skill is knowing when to push back.

 When the value doesn't justify the cost.
 Some features take three weeks to build and help 1% of users.
 Some "quick changes" require touching six systems.
-Before saying yes, understand what something actually costs.
-If the math doesn't work, say so.
+Before saying yes, understand what something really costs.
+If the numbers don't add up, say so.

 When quality will suffer.
 Rushing to meet an arbitrary deadline by cutting corners creates debt that slows future work.
 Sometimes the right answer is adjusting scope or timeline, not accepting lower quality.